chrisstef/modern-crypto-punks/README.md

 ## React Nft Challenge.

-''In this application we build a modern Cryptopunk clone with React Js & Web 3.0.''<br>
+In this application we build a modern Cryptopunk clone with React Js & Web 3.0.<br>
 The address as well as the punks are displayed dynamicaly from Opensea Marketplace.

 In depth we are..